noir-lang/noir/circuits/README.md

 The private kernel circuit in Aztec 3 is implemented in [`circuit/kernel/private`](https://github.com/AztecProtocol/aztec3-packages/tree/master/circuits/cpp/src/aztec3/circuits/kernel/private) directory.
 The input and output interface of the private kernel circuit is written in [`circuits/abis/private_kernel`](https://github.com/AztecProtocol/aztec3-packages/tree/master/circuits/cpp/src/aztec3/circuits/abis/private_kernel).

 See pseudocode in [this diagram](https://miro.com/app/board/uXjVPlafJWM=/) and the slides [here](https://drive.google.com/file/d/1BaspihHDUgny6MHAKMtTkWKvfah7PYtv/view?usp=share_link) for a deeper dive into the private kernel circuit.

+## Public Kernel Circuit

+The public kernel circuit performs many of the functions of the private kernel circuit but for public functions.
+Public functions differ from public functions in that they they are exeucted by the sequencer and can modify the public state tree.
+Like private functions, public functions can include calls to other public functions and these calls are validated within the circuit.

+The public kernel circuit in Aztec 3 is implemented in [`circuit/kernel/public`](https://github.com/AztecProtocol/aztec3-packages/tree/master/circuits/cpp/src/aztec3/circuits/kernel/publlic) directory.
+The input and output interface of the private kernel circuit is written in [`circuits/abis/public_kernel`](https://github.com/AztecProtocol/aztec3-packages/tree/master/circuits/cpp/src/aztec3/circuits/abis/public_kernel).

 ## Circuit Overviews